FranzSw/7-vs-capsule/README.md

 In the following we will describe the main arguments you can use for running the pipeline.
 In general the command structure is `python train.py [MODEL] [PARAMETER_1] ...` with `[MODEL] = resnet_2d, capsnet_2d or capsnet_3d`.
 - `--dataset=[DATASET_NAME]`: Specifies the dataset.
 Can be `lungpetctx` or ``mnist`
-- '--slice_width=[INTEGER]' Specifies the CT image width per slice OR image width in MNIST
+- `--slice_width=[INTEGER]` Specifies the CT image width per slice OR image width in MNIST
 - `--early_stopping` If set, training will stop once validation loss has not improved over 2 epochs
-- '--class_imbalance=[STRATEGY]' Specifies how to deal with class imbalances (only available for lungpetctx dataset).
+- `--class_imbalance=[STRATEGY]` Specifies how to deal with class imbalances (only available for lungpetctx dataset).
 Strategy can be "class_weights" (scale loss by inverse class frequency), "undersample" (take less samples of majority class to achieve class balance), "none" (do nothing)
 Other arguments can be seen via `python train.py -h`
 ## Examples
 ### Train on MNIST